 Big City Culture, Small Town Charm

-The two-week Foresight Prep seminars will be held at Oberlin College in Oberlin, Ohio, with field trips visiting exciting sustainability initiatives near campus, in Cleveland, and throughout the surrounding area.
+The four week Foresight Prep Impact Institute will be held at Oberlin College in Oberlin, Ohio, with field trips visiting exciting social and environmental change initiatives near campus, in Cleveland, and throughout the surrounding area.

 In their free time, students will be able to explore downtown Oberlin, a setting that combines the charms of a small town with the dynamic cultural offerings of a respected small liberal arts college and conservatory of music.